junes/py4dmx/README.md

 There are still some issues when there is more than one address in a complex composites (like the provided json person example).

+My personal whishlist:

+ * login and act as user xyz.

 Copyright (c) 2016-2017, Juergen Neumann, GNU General Public License Version 3